rinaykumar/2chainz-or-bot/README.md

 # replace the write_lyrics_to_file in line 68 with any artist name and number of songs
 write_lyrics_to_file('artist name', number)

-# replace the text file in the 'lyrics' folder with 'artistname'.txt
+# replace the text file in the lyrics folder with an empty file named 'artistname'.txt

 # run the script
 python3 scrape.py